SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

  quality assurance teams involved in the development and deployment of the streaming service.
 Additionally, this document is relevant for executives, investors, and other decision-makers responsible for overseeing the project's progress and ensuring alignment with business goals.

-   - #### Stakeholders
-     - **Client / Product Owner:** Represents the entity commissioning the Apple TV+ service, ensuring alignment with organizational goals and providing requirements and feedback.
-     - **End Users:** End users of Apple TV+ are individuals worldwide seeking high-quality entertainment content accessible through the Apple ecosystem.
-     - **Development Team:** The development team comprises software engineers, designers, and content creators responsible for creating and maintaining Apple TV+ content and platform.
-     - **Quality Assurance (QA) Team:** The QA team ensures the quality, reliability, and performance of Apple TV+ content and platform through rigorous testing and validation processes.
-     - **Management / Stakeholder Representatives:** Management or stakeholder representatives provide oversight, guidance, and strategic direction for Apple TV+.and platform through rigorous testing and validation processes.
-     - **External Partners / Vendors:** Management or stakeholder representatives provide oversight, guidance, and strategic direction for Apple TV+.and platform through rigorous testing and validation processes.
-     - **External Partners / Vendors:** Management or stakeholder representatives provide oversight, guidance, and strategic direction for Apple TV+.and platform through rigorous testing and validation processes.

   - ### **1.3 Intended Use**
      Apple TV+ is intended to provide users with access to a diverse library of exclusive movies, TV shows,